Executive car: Body styles

 In general, executive cars are 4-door saloons, though may include estate, 5-door hatchback or 2-door coupé variants.
 Rover, Saab, Renault and Citroën formerly have been known to prefer hatchbacks, with Ford also offering alternatives through the 1990s.
 Audi, BMW and later Mercedes-AMG have recently offered hatchbacks as separate models for their executive cars since 2010s.

 Production by country

 China

 One of the first Chinese-built executive cars was the 2006 Roewe 750, based on the Rover 75.
 In 2012, the Roewe 950 was introduced, which is a re-bodied version of the 2010 Buick LaCrosse.
-In 2020, BYD Han officially goes on sale in China.
+In 2020, BYD Han officially went on sale in China.

 Several overseas brands have produced long wheelbase versions of cars specifically for the Chinese market, due to the preference Chinese owners have for being driven by a chauffeur.
 Examples include the "XF L" version of the 2016 Jaguar XF (X260), the "Li" version of the 2017 BMW 5 Series (G30) and other models from Audi, Mercedes-Benz, and Volvo.